What is factoring?

 or a private business.

-- common land owned by two or more people is managed or maintained by a land maintenance
+- common land owned by two or more people is managed or maintained by a land private business.

 A factor can provide services to inspect and maintain common parts.
 This includes

-liaising with owners, organising necessary works, and administration of bills and
+liaising with owners, organising necessary works and the administration of bills and payments.

 If you are affected by factoring

 The Property Factors (Scotland) Act 2011 applies to homeowners who get property management and maintenance services from

 a local authority, a registered social landlord or a private business.

 You are affected by factoring if you own an ex-Falkirk Council property within any

 of the following high rise blocks: